aldenml/ecc/README.md

 that from registration) and a "session_key".
 The server outputs a single value "session_key" that matches that of the client.

-The authenticated key exchange flow is shown below (from the irtf draft):
+The authenticated key exchange flow is shown below (from the IRTF draft):
 ```
        creds                             (parameters, record)
          |                                         |